KhronosGroup/Vulkan-Samples/samples/extensions/raytracing_extended/tutorial.md

 ```

 The ambient occlusion effect is used to simulate the light diminishing effect of clustered geometry.
 It's simulated by
-tracing rays from distributed about a hemisphere centered at the intersection point with the object's normal.
+tracing rays distributed about a hemisphere centered at the intersection point with the object's normal.
 The
 light-diminishing effect is estimated using the distance to the nearest ray intersection.
 In some implementations, a
 hard threshold is used.
 In pseudocode: